-Most smallholder farmers depend upon agricultural produce for their livelihoods, so food security is their most important consideration.
-Crop production and storage are limited by many constraints, but insect pests are arguably the most important.
-If un-managed, insect pests can cause significant yield loss.
-Commercial insecticides are usually effective, but they can have limited distribution.
-Misuse of synthetics through adulteration by unscrupulous traders is common as is dangerous application rates due to illiteracy, poor labeling or use of old, expired products, all of which contribute to the evolution of pesticide resistance.
-Health and safety is also a serious issue since smallholder farmers typically apply with no protective clothing while consumers may be exposed to high residues.
-The environmental impact of synthetics on crop pollinators, natural enemies, soil systems and food chains can be extremely problematic.
+Most smallholder farmers depend on agricultural produce for their livelihoods, making food security their most important consideration.
+Crop production and storage are limited by many constraints, with insect pests arguably the most important.
+If unmanaged, insect pests can cause significant yield loss.
+Commercial insecticides are usually effective but can have limited distribution.
+Misuse of synthetics through adulteration by unscrupulous traders is common, as are dangerous application rates due to illiteracy, poor labeling, or use of old, expired products, all of which contribute to the evolution of pesticide resistance.
+Health and safety are also serious issues since smallholder farmers typically apply with no protective clothing.
+Consumers, meanwhile, may be exposed to high residues.
+The environmental impact of synthetics on crop pollinators, natural enemies, soil systems, and food chains can be extremely problematic.

-Pesticides derived from plants are well known by farmers and are more environmentally benign, safer and cost-effective compared to synthetic pesticides, as well as being more difficult to adulterate particularly when produced or harvested by farmers, themselves.
+Pesticides derived from plants are well known by farmers and are more environmentally benign, safer, and cost-effective compared to synthetic pesticides as well as being more difficult to adulterate, particularly when produced or harvested by farmers themselves.
 Most persuasive of all is that their cost to farmers is substantially lower than synthetic products and can be calculated in terms of time to harvest and process rather than outgoings.
-Although generations of farmers have used plants for pest control, their priority in agricultural policy is low due to few commercial incentives or revenues to drive policy and uptake as is the case with commercial synthetic pesticides.
-Hundreds of NGOs, farmer associations and research institutes have been investigating the use of botanical pesticides.
-However, one criticism of some of this work is that it is often not scientifically validated where promotion is based more on anecdote than evidence.
+Although generations of farmers have used plants for pest control, their priority in agricultural policy is low because there are few commercial incentives or revenues driving policy and uptake as is the case with commercial synthetic pesticides.
+Hundreds of NGOs, farmer associations, and research institutes have been investigating the use of botanical pesticides.
+However, one criticism of some of this work is that it is often not scientifically validated, and promotion is based more on anecdote than evidence.

-Next steps in the development of pesticidal plants (PP) should have FRNs at the core of research.
-As the farmers in these FRNs observe the positive effects of PPs on a range of pests and increased crop yield, FRNs in Malawi and Tanzania is growing through word of mouth with many farmers wanting to join.
-Developing and extending the network and helping to facilitate the nascent ideas of knowledge sharing and commercialization that are already developing with some farmers.
+Next steps in the development of pesticidal plants (PP) should have FRNs as their research core.
+As farmers in these FRNs observe the positive effects of PPs on a range of pests and increased crop yield, FRNs in Malawi and Tanzania are growing through word of mouth, with many farmers wanting to join.
+Developing and extending the network will help facilitate nascent ideas of knowledge sharing and commercialization already developing with some farmers.

-Expanding the FRN research activities to tackle problems repeatedly identified by farmers including fall armyworm on cereal crops and plant pathogens such as powdery mildew and black spot.
+Expanding FRN research activities will enable problems that are repeatedly identified by farmers to be tackled, including fall armyworm on cereal crops and plant pathogens such as powdery mildew and black spot.

-Based on a recent review of the benefits of field margin plants in enhancing ecosystem services, we will investigate relationships at different trophic levels such as soil pathogens, nematodes and insects and how PPs facilitate crop protection through above and below ground interactions between pests and predators and increased crop resilience.
+Based on a recent review of the benefits of field margin plants in enhancing ecosystem services, the project team will investigate relationships at different trophic levels, such as soil pathogens, nematodes, and insects, and how PPs facilitate crop protection through above- and below- ground interactions between pests and predators and increased crop resilience.